 Procedural Rules of the Scientific Board

-The Rules of Procedure of The Scientific Board of the Faculty of Business Administration of the University of Economics, Prague
+The Rules of Procedure of The Scientific Board of the Faculty of Business Administration of the Prague University of Economics and Business

-- The Scientific Board of the Faculty of Business Administration of the University of Economics, Prague (hereafter: the Scientific Board) is an autonomous academic body of the Faculty of Business Administration (hereafter: the FBA or the faculty) of the University of Economics, Prague, and is provided for under Act No. 111/1998 Coll.
+- The Scientific Board of the Faculty of Business Administration of the Prague University of Economics and Business (hereafter: the Scientific Board) is an autonomous academic body of the Faculty of Business Administration (hereafter: the FBA or the faculty) of the Prague University of Economics and Business, and is provided for under Act No. 111/1998 Coll.
 (Hereafter: the “Higher Education Act” or just the “Act”); the University Act (and its amendments), as well as amendments to other relevant laws.

 Members of the Scientific Board

 - The members of the Scientific Board are distinguished representatives of those fields in which the faculty carries out its teaching, research, development and innovation, artistic and/or other creative and educational endeavours.
 At least one third of the members are persons other than academics from public universities, of which the faculty itself is part.

 - The members of the Scientific Board are appointed and dismissed by the Dean, upon approval of the proposal by the Academic Senate of the FBA (hereafter: the AS of the FBA, or faculty).
 The Dean also decides on the length of the term for which the members of the Scientific Board will serve.
 The members of the Scientific Board, usually, do not serve for a term longer than the Dean’s own term of office.

 - The Dean is the Chairperson of the Scientific Board.